Anna868/simplified-concepts/Hilbert-Spaces_incomplete.md

 $$ \alpha (a+b)= \alpha a + \alpha b $$

-5. You can subtract two vectors a nad b from each other by multiplying one of them by a scalar that is equal to -1.
+5. You can subtract two vectors a and b from each other by multiplying one of them by a scalar that is equal to -1.
 This can be stated as follows:

 $$ a - b = a + (-1 * b)$$